-Students with associates degrees from any other regionally accredited institution may apply up to the full amount of credits from their associates degree quarter credits (or the equivalent) toward a degree in Bachelor Degree completion program.
+Students with associate degrees from any other regionally accredited institution may apply up to the full amount of credits from their associate's degree quarter credits (or the equivalent) toward a degree in Bachelor Degree Completion program.

-For instance, if a student completed an associate degree in physical therapy that required 70 semester credits to complete, it may be possible to transfer in 70 semester credits.
-Students attending proprietary schools that do not hold regional accreditation will be evaluated on a case by case basis and can transfer in up to a maximum of 60 semester credits.
+For instance, if a student completed an associate's degree in physical therapy that required 70 semester credits to complete, it may be possible to transfer in 70 semester credits.
+Students attending proprietary schools that do not hold regional accreditation will be evaluated on a case-by-case basis and can transfer in up to a maximum of 60 semester credits.

 All students transfer credits into the program; therefore, the following applies to all: